Nevada City Brain Injury Lawyer

-If negligence caused your traumatic brain injury, an experienced law firm can help.
-A TBI often requires costly treatment, and an attorney can file a claim against the negligent party to recover financial damages.
-These include not only medical expenses but also pain and suffering and lost wages.
-If the injury results in death, the family has the right to file a wrongful death lawsuit against the at-fault party.Nevada City Brain Injury Lawyer
+If negligence caused your traumatic brain injury, an experienced law firm could help.
+A TBI often requires costly treatment, and an accident attorney can file a claim against the negligent party to recover financial damages.
+These include medical expenses, pain, suffering, and lost wages.
+The family can file a wrongful death lawsuit against the at-fault party if the injury results in death.Call Our Nevada City Brain Injury Lawyers

-I’m Ed Smith, a Nevada City brain injury lawyer.
-If you or a family member suffered a traumatic brain injury due to a negligent party or entity, call us for free and friendly advice.
-We can be reached at (530) 392-9400 or (800) 404-5400 or online.
+Call our experienced Nevada City brain injury attorneys for free and friendly advice if you or a family member suffered head trauma due to a negligent party or entity.
+We can be reached at (530) 392-9400 or (800) 404-5400.